Disease

 Causes

-Chronic overwatering of fleshy root system
+Chronic overwatering of a fleshy, water-storing root system

-Poor drainage or undraining pot
+Poor drainage or an undraining pot

 How to Fix It